AlexHarn/bfrv1_icetray/neutrino-generator/resources/docs/weighting.rst

   Set float value from 0.1 to 1.9.
 Default is 1.0, which gives flat distribution in cos(zenith) or zenith (depending on the value in AngleSamplingMode).
 A larger number gives more vertical events.
   For details, see `ZenithSampler::SimpleSlopeSampler<http://code.icecube.wisc.edu/projects/icecube/browser/IceCube/projects/neutrino-generator/trunk/private/neutrino-generator/utils/ZenithSampler.h`.

 Followng figures show number of generated events in several injection modes, before weigting and after weighting.

+BLUE    : using "COS" mode and ZenithWeightParam = 1.0
+GREEN   : using "COS" mode and setting ZenighWeightParam 0.1 MAGENTA : using "ANGEMU" mode and ZenithWeightParam = 1.0 BROWN   : (currently not supported)

 .. figure:: figs/ZenithWeightMethods.png
 .. figure:: figs/ZenithWeightMethods_weighted.png